THE RETAIL BULLETIN - The home of retail news

 Trend 2: Revolutionising Parental Leave Policies

-Tea Colaianni, Founder & Chair of WiHTL & Diversity in Retail, emphasises the evolving landscape of workplace inclusivity: “We anticipate organisations will implement more progressive approaches such as equal parental leave, enhanced paternity leave, and broader support and infrastructure for carers too.”
+Tea Colaianni, who was also a judge for the People in Retail Awards 2025, emphasises how workplace inclusion is changing: workplace inclusivity: “We anticipate organisations will implement more progressive approaches such as equal parental leave, enhanced paternity leave, and broader support and infrastructure for carers too.”
 This reflects a significant shift towards gender-neutral parental leave policies within the retail industry, acknowledging the diverse needs of all parents and carers and demonstrating a broader commitment to equity.

 Examples of Progress: